ndrnmnk/IDC/README.md

 # IDC

-#### Also check TUTORIAL.MD to get install instaructions
+#### Also check TUTORIAL.MD to get installation instructions
 #### And TODO.txt to see future features
-IDC will be a block-based coding app with addons support.
+IDC will be a block-based programming app with addons support.
 Currently, it's far from done, but it already features:

-- Blocks - everything works except converting to code (addons do this) and layer deletion from dynamic ones
+- Blocks - missing custom functions support
 - UI - need to restructure textures and sounds as files
 - Options - overall done, but will add new options
 - Block selection menu - done
 - Addons - done

 ### Footage